Firuz Aituganov: Early life

 Little is known about Aituganov's early life.
 Born in the Tajik SSR, he was described as a "loser" in his social life and academic achievements, failing in finding a girlfriend or completing his education.
 Desperate to find employment, he moved to Russia illegally in early 2011, settling in Yekaterinburg.
 However, his lack of skills and inability to speak the language resulted in him being denied numerous jobs, with him eventually settling to work as a security guard at a parking lot.
-This was done off the books, as it didn't require the use of official documents.
-Despite his newfound employment, problems at work, with money and adapting to the big city life greatly impacted Aituganov, who decided that he would solve all of them with violence.
+Aituganov's employment was not officially registered due to his status as an illegal immigrant.
+Despite his newfound employment, he had problems at work, with money and adapting to the big city life, this greatly impacted Aituganov, who decided that he would solve all of his problems with violence.

 Murders

 On March 27, 2011, Aituganov noticed 32-year-old Marina Alexandrovna walking down the street, returning to her apartment after visiting some friends in the city.
 He began stalking her, eventually subduing her and dragging her to a nearby abandoned building, where he proceeded to rape and strangle her.
 After killing her, he rummaged through her corpse, stealing all her money and valuables.
 A few days later, Alexandrovna's body was located, with no clue to whom had killed her.

 In the following three months, three other women were killed in a similar fashion in the Leninsky City and Chkalovsky Districts: all had been stalked, raped and murdered in isolated areas of the city, with the apparent motive being robbery.
 Like Alexandrovna, the second and third victim had been strangled, but the fourth had been killed with a brick.
 By this time, rumors of a serial offender were spreading panic among the residents, and law enforcement began looking for a suspect.
 Not long after, two more women would be attacked, but they managed to evade death.

 The first victim, although she was raped and robbed, managed to flee, leaving behind her handbag with an expensive mobile phone and 15,000 rubles in it.
 Aituganov hid for a couple days, but then attacked again, unsuccessfully trying to rape another woman, who managed to fight him off, losing her cellphone in the process.
 Thanks to her witness statements, the authorities soon arrested him.